 a.
 Its initial cost is very low.

 b.
-No need of water for flushing purpose.
+No need for water for flushing purposes.

 c.
-No need of sewer pipes as in water carriage system.
+No need for sewer pipes as in the water carriage system.

 d.
 Sewage quantity reaching the treatment plant before disposal is low.